Now You See It (It: Welcome to Derry): Critical reviews

 Eric Francisco of Esquire wrote, "Episode 3 of IT: Welcome to Derry, "Now You See It," is a mostly strong episode hindered by one of the worst climaxes I've seen on television in years.
 Although the episode impressively spans decades and places focus on some tertiary characters while still advancing the A-plot to formalize its core group of kids, I just can't get past the atrocity of the climax."
-Shawn Van Horn of Collider gave the episode a 7 out of 10 rating and wrote, "Now, going into Episode 3, "Now You See It," anything is possible — but don't forget about Pennywise, because we might just get our first look at him as well."

 Zach Dionne of Decider wrote, "It's not much of a hammer blow heading into the credits, but Pennywise has officially, if barely, entered the fray in his most famous form.
 Let the circus begin."
 Shawn Van Horn of Telltale TV gave the episode a 3.2 star rating out of 5 and wrote, "This episode of It: Welcome to Derry is a satisfying watch thanks to Leroy and Hallorann's operation and Shaw's hesitancy, but makes the Losers Club's situation too narratively-focused.
 Still though, by shining a brighter light on that connection between Shaw and Rose, it can make for a compelling element to drive the military plotline forward."

 Sean T. Collins of The New York Times wrote, "Nothing in this episode rises to the level of sheer meanness and madness reached by its two predecessors.
 That's disappointing, but it's also to be expected.
 There are only so many times you can butcher adorable middle-schoolers or torment them with grotesque and abusive avatars of their dead parents before you hit a point of diminishing returns.
 This week's set piece, the graveyard chase, is more thrill ride than emotional endurance test, and that's fine too."
-Ben Sherlock of Screen Rant wrote, "Between the terrifying opening chase, Hallorann's creepy vision, the ghosts swooping around the graveyard, and that final Pennywise tease, this is the scariest episode of Welcome to Derry so far.
-The series is in full swing now.
-The plot is starting to take off, the characters are all starting to meet each other, and our dreaded Pennywise is just over the horizon."